ciao-lang/ciaopp/cmds/README.md

 ```
 $ ciaopp -O ~/PrologTemp/fact.pl
 ```
-Some options can be set in order to modify default behaviour.
+Some options can be set in order to modify the default behavior.

 Examples:
  - for setting a different `modes` domain: